 These aren’t nebulous empty pauses, but little breaks, which signify a unit of thought.
 You can think of it as a musical phrase which is part of a longer melody, that gives rhythm and pace to a piece of music.
 Pauses do the same for speech.

-- Pauses gives you time to think as you speak, so you don’t need to rush ahead of yourself.
-If you are nervous, or need to some extra processing time, this is a great ploy
+Pauses gives you time to process your thoughts and focus on the key words.
+You don’t need to rush ahead of yourself.
+If you are nervous, or need to some extra processing time, this is a great ploy.

-- Pauses allow for your listener to process each part of your thought, and stay with you, the speaker.
-Meaning they feel part of the communication dynamic.
+Most importantly, it allows for your listener to process each part of your thought, and stay with you, the speaker.
+It means that in some deeper way, they feel acknowledged and part of the communication dynamic.

-In today’s video, Emma Serlin shows you why pauses are so important…
+In this video, Emma Serlin shows you why pauses are so important…

 Top Tip: If you have an important speech or presentation mark your notes with a red / to make sure you pause in all the right places.